Configuring Microsoft Entra ID

 To configure the Microsoft Entra ID policies to allow the use of YubiKeys, do the following:

-1. Log in to the Microsoft Entra admin center with at least the Authentication Policy Administrator role.
+1. Sign in to the Microsoft Entra admin center with at least the Authentication Policy Administrator role.

-2. Go to Protection > Authentication methods > Policies.
+2. Under Entra ID, click Authentication methods > Policies.

 3. Under the method Passkey (FIDO2), set the toggle to “Enable”.
 Select “All users” or “Add groups” to select specific groups.
 Only security groups are supported (you cannot use dynamic groups or individual users).